- Gifts-in-kind are donor contributions to CU in the form of goods, property, or services, as opposed to gifts of cash.

 GIK Review and Acceptance

-GIK must be reviewed and approved by the CU System Advancement Office in Broomfield before acceptance.
+GIK must be reviewed and approved by the Central Advancement Office at 1800 Grant St., Denver, before acceptance.
 GIK intended to be retained by the University will only be considered for acceptance if they can be used by the University in a manner related to its mission.

 To request acceptance, complete and submit the Gift-in-Kind Acceptance form.
 The form requires certain information, including the following: